JEJodesty/dsp/04-command_line.md

 sudo - DANGER! become super user root DANGER! (*) touch - make an empty file '$ touch iamcool.txt' (*)
 rm - remove (delete) a file - 'rm <file>' or 'rm something/awesome.txt'
-  > 'rm -rf newplace' - rm directory with files in it xargs - build and execute command lines from standard input (*) (See below)
+  * 'rm -rf newplace' - rm directory with files in it xargs - build and execute command lines from standard input (*) (See below)

-----Notes----
+---Notes---
-> Put a / (slash) at the end of a directory to make sure the file is really a directory,
+* Put a / (slash) at the end of a directory to make sure the file is really a directory,
-> so if the directory doesn't exist you'll get an error.
+* so if the directory doesn't exist you'll get an error.
 ---